6G-SANDBOX/TNLCM/docs/README.md

     python app.py

+A Swagger UI will be available in which API endpoints will be visible

 ## Trial Network Descriptor Schema

 > The format of Trial Network Descriptors has not been finalized and is expected to change in the future.